With BARBARA you can easily practice pieces that contain mixed meters, changing time signatures.

 If you watch the above video, you will notice that BARBARA calculates automatically that 70 bars are needed for 2-minute play when the tempo is 140.

 Doing short warm-up exercises so that the metronome signals with a different sound when it is time to move to the next exercise can be a relaxing experience.
-The drummer can concentrate to the exercise, without worrying when to stop the current exercise.
-When the metronome stops automatically after a set of exercises, the drummer knows that all that was planned is done.
+The musician can concentrate to the exercise, without worrying when to stop the current exercise.
+When the metronome stops automatically after a set of exercises, the musician knows that all that was planned is done.

 Although BARBARA has been described as an easy-to-use app, you may need to read the detailed using instructions, especially when you program complicated sequences of bars, repeats, and tempo changes.
 Instructions can be found through the following link.